openMVG/openMVG/docs/sphinx/rst/openMVG/multiview/multiview.rst

    The fundamental matrix and the point to line constraint.

 The fundamental matrix is sometime called bifocal-tensor, it is a 3 x 3 matrix of rank 2 with 7 degree of freedom.
-8 ou 7 correspondences are sufficient to compute the :math:`F` matrix.
+8 or 7 non-coplanar correspondences are sufficient to compute the :math:`F` matrix.
 Implementation follows the DLT (Direct Linear Transform) explained in [HZ]_ book.

 Relative pose estimation (Essential matrix)